This is the multi-page printable view of this section.

 - Select the Virtual tab and click into the existing virtual repository you’d like to edit.

-- Under Repositotires move the
+- Under Repositories move the

 endor-patch